About the Suzi and Scott Lustgarten Center for GI Motility

 The Lustgarten Center for GI Motility includes a social worker who is an integral member of the interdisciplinary team.
 The social worker provides psychosocial evaluation, assessment of understanding of motility issues and counseling to patients and families.

 The social worker collaborates with the medical team, your child and your family to formulate, update and periodically assess your child's progress, family stressors and ongoing needs, and connects your family with appropriate resources as needed.
 The social worker educates your child and family about living with chronic illness and collaborates with the psychologist to help you develop positive strategies to impact the quality of life for your child and your family.
+We also collaborate with schools and outside agencies to ensure your family's needs are being met at all times.

 Innovative research offers new hope